 Wilbon formerly served as the Adams and Reese Diversity, Equity, and Inclusion Committee Chair, leading the charge for the firm to achieve Mansfield Rule 5.0 Certification, a national standard recognizing law firms’ commitment to DEI and progress in diversifying leadership.

 Throughout his tenure as DEI chair, he worked with DEI committee members and firm management to introduce and implement mentorship programs such as Adams and Reese's ARROW (Advancement, Recruitment, and Retention of Women), AdvanceLaw Diversity Mentorship, and DAAP (Diverse Attorney Advancement and Promotion).

-Wilbon has installed programs that support law students and younger students to consider law careers, such as the Adams and Reese 1L Minority Fellowship, National Association for Law Placement/Street Law Legal Diversity Pipeline, ABA Legal Opportunity Scholarship, and Memphis Bar Association Summer Law Internship.
+Wilbon has installed programs that support law students and younger students to consider law careers, such as the National Association for Law Placement/Street Law Legal Diversity Pipeline, ABA Legal Opportunity Scholarship, and Memphis Bar Association Summer Law Internship.